-Medical Cannabis Compassionate Use Fund: The fund is recodified to be administered by the enforcement division within ATCC (rather than by MDH).
+The Medical Cannabis Compassionate Use Fund is recodified to be administered by the administration (rather than by MDH).
 The bill also expands the authorized uses of the fund to include supplementing the cost of certifying provider assessments for specified qualifying patients.
 MMCC advises that this additional authorization significantly increases the usefulness of the fund, as few expenditures occur from the fund currently due to the difficulty in identifying at the dispensary level which qualifying patients are enrolled in the specified medical assistance programs.
 MMCC anticipates that identifying the specified qualifying patients at the provider level will be more feasible.

-Thus, special fund revenues for ATCC increase by approximately \$1.9 million in fiscal 2023 from transferring the administration of the special fund from MMCC to ATCC.
+Thus, special fund revenues for the administration increase by approximately \$1.9 million in fiscal 2023 from transferring the administration of the special fund from MMCC to the administration.
 As discussed below, special fund revenues for MDH decrease by a corresponding amount.
-Special fund revenues to the fund within ATCC increase further beginning in fiscal 2026 to the extent the enforcement division imposes fees on cannabis licensees to provide revenues for the purposes of the fund.
+Special fund revenues to the fund within the administration increase as early as fiscal 2024 from any fine revenues assessed; special fund revenues increase further beginning in fiscal 2026 to the extent the administration imposes fees on cannabis licensees to provide revenues for the purposes of the fund.

-Special fund expenditures for ATCC increase, potentially significantly, beginning in fiscal 2023 due to the transfer of the fund and the expanded authorization under the bill to pay qualifying providers rather than dispensaries.
+Special fund expenditures for the administration increase, potentially significantly, beginning in fiscal 2023 due to the transfer of the fund and the expanded authorization under the bill to pay qualifying providers rather than dispensaries.
 MDH special fund expenditures are not materially affected.

-Commerce
+Department of Commerce

-Cannabis Business Assistance Fund: While the impact of unspecified tax revenues on the Cannabis Business Assistance Fund (as administered by Commerce) was assumed under the fiscal and policy note for Chapter 26 of 2022, this bill establishes the applicable tax rate on the sale of adult-use cannabis and requires that 1.5% of the sales and use tax revenues from adult-use cannabis be distributed to the Cannabis Business Assistance Fund from fiscal 2024 through 2028.
-Based on estimated sales and use tax revenues available, special fund revenues from the required distribution are estimated to total \$360,000 in fiscal 2024, increasing to \$2.0 million by fiscal 2027.
+Cannabis Business Assistance Fund: While the impact of unspecified tax revenues on the Cannabis Business Assistance Fund (as administered by Commerce) was assumed under the fiscal and policy note for Chapter 26 of 2022, this bill establishes the applicable tax rate on the sale of adult-use cannabis and requires that 5% of the sales and use tax revenues from adult-use cannabis be distributed to the Cannabis Business Assistance Fund from fiscal 2024 through 2028.
+Based on estimated sales and use tax revenues available, special fund revenues from the required distribution are estimated to total \$1.7 million in fiscal 2024, increasing to \$6.7 million by fiscal 2027.
 Special fund expenditures increase correspondingly for the authorized purposes.

-Capital Access Program: Commerce advises that since its implementation, there has been no interest in using the Maryland Capital Access Program, which is significantly similar to HB 556/Page 31 the program established under the bill.
+Capital Access Program: Commerce advises that since its implementation, there has been no interest in using the Maryland Capital Access Program, which is significantly similar to the program established under the bill.
 Commerce further advises that its other programs that specifically target historically underserved populations are more successful at meeting the capital needs of small and underserved businesses.
 Thus, Commerce advises that this provision likely has no impact on the agency.
 Nevertheless, to the extent the bill generates applications for participation in the Capital Access Program, special fund expenditures may increase to hire additional staff.